TaWald/similaritybench/README.md

 By doing so one enforces that the layer exhibits low levels of e.g. Correlation at some intermediate layer, which does not necessarily mean it stands in conflict with the task performance as it might be at the very output.

-> Previous related work that tried to work on logits/probabilities had issues that e.g. trying to learn low correlation in logits
+> Previous related work that tried to work on logits/probabilities had issues!
-> can lead to bad performance and hence is not really helpful.
+> E.g. trying to learn low correlation in logits lead to bad performance
+> and hence is not really feasible or helpful.

 -----------